kejia6002/fdafm/README.md

 # Contact

-If you have any question, please reach out to Yue Zhang (yuezhang@jhu.edu)
+If you have any questions, please feel free to reach out to Yue Zhang (yuezhang@jhu.edu)

 # Implementation

 All the scripts were implemented in python 2.7.16.

-If you are using windows system to run the scripts, please make sure you have this line in the front for all the scripts using matplotlib: matplotlib.use('Agg')
+If you are using windows system to run the scripts, please make sure that you have this line in the front for all the scripts using matplotlib: matplotlib.use('Agg')

 # Inventory